 These can be shipped or transiting if the Importer or Exporter has the required license(s) and fully comply with the legal requirements.

 - Guns, bullets, explosives, and the equivalents to guns

 - Plants and their parts

-BGL facilitates communication between customers and Thai Customs in order to successfully apply and receive required import permit for products that needed.
-This product include foods, cosmetics, medicines, food supplement, and others.
+BGL facilitates communication between Importers, Exporters and Thai Customs in order to successfully apply and receive required Import/Export Permit(s) for products.
+These products include: foods, cosmetics, medicines, food supplement, and others.